NexusFi: Find Your Edge

 Day Types #

 Normal Day: Prices auction between two extremes established in the opening hour, creating a wide IB.
 Prices then rotate without upsetting that balance.
 Profile is a single broad bell curve with excess on both ends.
 Trade approach: fade moves toward IB extremes once excess forms.
-Failure signal: C period extends aggressively beyond IB and does not quickly return — transitioning to Normal Variation or Trend.
+Failure signal: C period extends aggressively beyond IB and does not quickly return.

-Normal Variation Day: Similar to Normal but IB is narrower until an other-timeframe participant extends the range during the morning session.
+Normal Variation Day: Similar to Normal but IB is narrower until an OTF participant extends the range during the morning session.
 One side develops a dominant bell curve; the auction does not fully rotate back.
 Trade approach: trade pullbacks into the developing value shelf on the dominant side.
-Failure signal: price sustains acceptance back through the opposite IB boundary and TPOC migrates back.

 Double Distribution Trend Day: A quiet morning establishes a first distribution, then strong participants enter later and drive price to a distinct second value cluster.
 Two separate bell curves appear, separated by a low-volume transition zone of single prints.
-Trade approach: trade first distribution with balance tactics; recognize the POC handoff (TPOC moves and stays 4+ brackets in new location) and trade the second mode as the dominant auction.
-Failure signal: the "second distribution" is a thin counter-poke that immediately returns to the first value area.
+Trade approach: trade first distribution with balance tactics; recognize the POC handoff and trade the second mode as the dominant auction.

 Neutral Day: Both sellers and buyers are present with similar price opinions.
 Both IB sides get broken but the session closes near center.
-Trade approach: early breakout momentum is fragile — fade extensions back toward center once two-sided exploration confirms.
-Failure signal: one side dominates late and the close drifts toward an extreme.
+Trade approach: early breakout momentum is fragile — fade extensions back toward center.

 The operational implication: default to balance/rotation tactics unless multiple confirming signals support a trend classification — sustained acceptance outside IB, TPOC migration in the trend direction, and (preferably) delta confirmation.